 In addition, he made his mortgage payments for the property using another nominee account.
 Thiel manipulated the account to make the payments appear as if they were for rent rather than a mortgage.
 The attorney also deposited nearly half a million dollars into nominee bank accounts to hide the funds from the IRS.

 For the criminal charges, Thiel could potentially be sentenced to maximum of 37 months in a federal prison.
-Thiel’s sentencing is scheduled for March 22, the news
+Thiel’s sentencing is scheduled for March 22, the news release said.

 Thiel’s attorney-misconduct case was handled by the Louisiana Attorney Disciplinary Board, which was established in 1990 as a branch of the Louisiana Supreme Court.
 The LADB is comprised of 14 members whose purpose is to investigate claims of attorney misconduct brought before the Supreme Court.
 Once an investigation is completed, the LADB recommends disciplinary proceedings.